 Laboratory reports or test results shall not appear in an employee's general personnel folder.
-Information of this nature will be contained in a separate confidential medical folder that will be securely kept in the Human Resources department.
-The reports or test results may be disclosed to VCOE management on a strictly need-to-know basis and to the tested employee upon request.
+Information of this nature will be contained in a separate confidential medical folder that will be securely kept under the control of the Personnel Director.
+The reports or test results may be disclosed to Office management on a strictly need-to-know basis and to the tested employee upon request.
 Disclosures, without patient consent, may also occur when:

-- 1. The information is compelled by law or by judicial or administrative process. - 2.
-The information has been placed at issue in a formal dispute between the employer and employee. - 3.
-The information is to be used in administering an employee benefit plan. - 4.
+- 1. The information is compelled by law or by judicial or administrative process; - 2.
+The information has been placed at issue in a formal dispute between the employer and employee; - 3.
+The information is to be used in administering an employee benefit plan; - 4.
 The information is needed by medical personnel for the diagnosis or treatment of the patient who is unable to authorize disclosure.